RogiDarlie/doctor_appointment/README.md

 ![Poster](assets/Medic.ly_poster1.png?raw=true "Medic.ly")

-# Medic.ly - Health and Doctor Appointment
+# Health and Doctor Appointment

 This is UI model of the Online Doctor Appointment booking App.
 It is connected to firebase for authentication and data storage.